syin2013/RustLab/lab1/README.md

 ## Challenge mode:
 - Use [Clap](https://github.com/clap-rs/clap) to generate a cli for this simulation that allows the user to change the initial parameters of the simulation, such as grid size, your brothers's stamina, how many sisters you have, etc.
+- Wanna work ahead of where we are in the book?
+Create a `Forest` object to represent the game's current state and implement the `Display` trait.
+- Add some unit tests!
+I get that unit testing is kind of odd in programs that use RNG but if you design your functions cleverly you can get around that.
+Note that you can test private functions in rust.